johnnyb1694/nuada/README.md

 # Nuada

-A project dedicated to extracting data from freely available news outlet APIs and storing this data inside a structured format online.
+A project dedicated to extracting data from freely available news outlet APIs and mapping reporting trends.

 The name 'Nuada' alludes to a famous king in Celtic mythology known for his silver arm.
-This name symbolizes the process of shaping and molding data.
+This name symbolizes the process of shaping and molding data into something useful.

 # Example calls

 New York Times: https://api.nytimes.com/svc/archive/v1/2022/9.json?api-key={KEY}
 Guardian: https://content.guardianapis.com/search?show-blocks=body&api-key={KEY}&page-size=50&from-date=2022-09-01

-The structure is roughly: {protocol}/{domain}/{path}/{resource}/{{params}}
+We will begin by simply integrating calls to the New York Times API; starting simply first is always a good approach.

 # Design considerations

-This tool, ultimately, will need to:

-(a) Download data from each aforementioned endpoint; (b) Store this data inside a basic relational format

-It will need to execute the above tasks on a scheduled basis.
-The solution will ultimately be deployed to AWS.

-We will begin with a simple structure for the application:

--> { dbm }
-    -> __init__.py
-    -> models.py
-    -> sources.py
+At the end of this process, a user should be able to select a given 'month' of interest and be presented with the most 'popular' topics of that month.

+This means that, on a monthly basis:

+-> A call must be issued to the New York Times API to download the required data -> An algorithm must ingest the required data (from the previous step) and assemble the highest ranking topics from each month
+-> The results should, subsequently, be stored inside a relational database

+# Setup

+To configure the setup for this pipeline, simply run `./setup.sh nuada-archives`